sendgrid/docs/source/API_Reference/Web_API_v3/Advanced_Suppression_Manager/groups.md

   show: true
 ---

-Groups are individual types of email you would like your users to be able to unsubscribe from, (e.g. Newsletters, Invoices, Password Resets)
+Groups are individual types of email you would like your users to be able to unsubscribe from, (e.g. Newsletters, Invoices, Alerts).

 {% anchor h2 %}
 GET